Skip to main content

 3. Enter the sender email and sender name customers should see.

-6. Return to Email Settings and choose Verify records.
-Verification can take a few minutes — use Refresh status to re-check.
+4. Back in Email Settings, choose Verify records.
+It can take a few minutes for DNS changes to spread, so use Refresh status to check again.

 Gmail